Man smiling next to quote. I'm alive because I wasn't afraid to ask.

 To lower your risk of colon cancer:

 Routine screenings can prevent colon cancer or help find it early, when it is easier to treat.
 There are several different types of screenings.
-Ask your provider about which of the below options might be right for you.
+Ask your provider about which option might be right for you.

 A colonoscopy involves a small tube with a camera being put inside your colon and rectum.
 It requires a special diet the day before and medication to clean out the colon.
 A colonoscopy can both detect cancer and remove polyps — small growths that may develop into cancer if left alone.
 A colonoscopy has a low risk for complications and is usually painless.